supercollider/supercollider/README_OS_X.txt

 	cmake -DCMAKE_BUILD_TYPE=Debug ..

-By default cmake will copy SCClassLibrary to the Application directory.
-There is a cmake option to create a symlink of the SCClassLibrary instead so that changes to code in the class library are reflected in git.
+By default the SCClassLibrary is copied into place.
+There is a cmake option to create symlinks of the SCClassLibrary instead so that changes to code in the class library are reflected in git.
 To turn on the symlinking do:

 	cmake -DSC_SYMLINK_CLASSLIB=ON ..